lammps/lammps/doc/src/variable.rst

 invoked more times than there are lines or sets of lines in the file, the variable is deleted, similar to how the :doc:`next <next>` command operates.

+The is_file(name) function is a test whether *name* is a (readable) file and returns 1 in this case, otherwise it returns 0.
+For that *name* is taken as a literal string and must not have any blanks in it.

+The extract_setting(name) function enables access to basic settings for the LAMMPS executable and the running simulation via calling the :cpp:func:`lammps_extract_setting` library function.
+For example, the number of processors (MPI ranks) being used by the simulation or the procID (for this processor) can be queried.
+For the full list of available keywords *name* and their meaning, see the documentation for extract_setting() via the link in this paragraph.

 ----------